Computer Weekly

-Computer Weekly is a digital magazine and website for IT professionals in the United Kingdom.
+Computer Weekly is a digital magazine and website for IT professionals in the United Kingdom owned by Informa TechTarget.
 It was formerly published as a weekly print magazine by Reed Business Information for over 50 years.
 Topics covered within the magazine include outsourcing, security, data centres, information management, cloud computing, and mobile computing to computer hacking and strategy for IT management.

 History

+Computer Weekly Issue 1 was published on 22 September 1966, billed as the first ever weekly technology publication.
+The editor for the first ten years was Chris Hipwell.
+John Lamb was editor in the 1980s and 1990s.
+Tony Collins was executive editor from 1989 to 2010.

-The magazine was available free to IT professionals who met the circulation requirements.
+The newspaper was available free to IT professionals who met the circulation requirements.
 A small minority of issues were sold in retail outlets, with the bulk of revenue received from display and recruitment advertising.
+During the 1990s there were often as many as 100 pages of advertisements per issue.
+The circulation figure was 135,035 according to the publisher's statement in August 2007.
+The last print edition came off the presses in April 2011 and the publication was transferred to a digital only edition, following TechTarget's acquisition of the Computer Weekly website and events business.
+On September 22, 2016, the magazine celebrated its 50th anniversary.
+At the time, its circulation figure was 200,000 magazines per week, and 400,000 magazines once monthly and quarterly regional editions were counted.

 The magazine is still available free as a PDF digital edition.
-Computer Weekly was available in print and digital format and the readership was audited by BPA Worldwide, which verified its circulation twice yearly.
-The circulation figure was 135,035 according to the publisher's statement in August 2007.

-Bryan Glick is the editor-in-chief of Computer Weekly, having joined in November 2009.
+Bryan Glick is the editor-in-chief, having joined in November 2009.

 Computer Weekly won the UK Periodical Publishers Association (PPA) "Campaign of the Year" Award five times in seven years as it was involved in IT-related campaigns such as the costs of the NHS computer system, websites for disabled people and the Chinook crash on Mull of Kintyre.
+More recently, its role in uncovering the Post Office Horizon scandal, with coverage beginning in 2008, has been widely highlighted.
+It won the "Campaign of the Year" category at the 2024 British Journalism Awards for its reporting on the scandal.
+Former Computer Weekly reporter Rebecca Thomson, who was responsible for early coverage of the scandal, was appointed Officer of the Order of the British Empire (OBE) in the 2025 New Year Honours for services to justice.